Bull (2016 TV series)

-Bull is an American legal drama television series starring Michael Weatherly.
-CBS ordered the pilot to series on May 13, 2016, and it ran from September 20, 2016 to May 26, 2022.
+Bull is an American legal drama television series created by Phil McGraw and Paul Attanasio and starring Michael Weatherly.
+CBS ordered the pilot to series on May 13, 2016, and ran for six seasons on from September 20, 2016, to May 26, 2022.

 In April 2021, the series was renewed for a sixth season which premiered on October 7, 2021; it was announced in January 2022 that the sixth season would be the show's last.
 The two-part series finale aired on May 19 and 26.

 Premise

 The series follows the employees at Trial Analysis Corporation (TAC), a jury consulting firm headed by Dr. Jason Bull, who is a psychologist and trial-science expert.
 Bull uses his skills and those of his team not only to select the right jurors for his clients, but also to help his clients' lawyers decide which type of argument will win over jurors best.
 Bull is inspired by the early career of Dr. Phil McGraw, who also serves as an executive producer.

+In the first several episodes, the series had an opening monologue narrated by lead actor Michael Weatherly.
+The narration was as follows:

+"I'm Dr. Jason Bull.
+I'm not a lawyer.
+I'm an expert in what's called Trial Science.
+I study the jury's behavioral patterns.
+I know what they're thinking before they do.
+Everything my team learns gets plugged into a matrix, which allows us to assemble a shadow jury that is scary in its predictive efficiency.
+The verdict you get depends on me.
+And that's no bull."